SysKitTeam/docs-point/common-tasks/monitor-permissions-review.md

 ![Task details message](../.gitbook/assets/permissions-review_overdue-details.png)

 **With that, the first permissions review cycle is completed**.
-The cycle will repeat per schedule, as defined by SysKit Point Admin, giving you the same reports and actions to make this process as easy as possible.
+The cycle will repeat per schedule, as defined in [Permissions Review Settings](../installation-and-configuration/enable-permissions-review.md), giving you the same reports and actions to make this process as easy as possible.